Medical Surgical Nursing Conference: April 16-17, 2015; San Francisco, CA

 |Maggot vs conservative (control) debridement therapy for pressure ulcers.
 Average surface area (sq cm) of necrotic tissue for wounds treated with maggot therapy (solid circles; n=43) decreased faster and greater than that seen with conventional therapy (open circles; n=49).
 Error bars indicate standard error; asterisks indicate significant differences in mean surface area (p<0.05) within 3 weeks.
 Sherman RA: Wound Repair Regen 2002; 10:208-14||Maggot vs conservative (control) debridement therapy for diabetic foot ulcers.
 Average surface area (sq cm) of necrotic tissue for wounds treated with maggot therapy (solid circles; n=14) decreased faster and greater than that seen with conventional therapy (open circles; n=14).
 Error bars indicate standard error; asterisks indicate significant differences in mean surface area (p<0.05) within 2 weeks.
 Sherman RA: Diabetes Care 2003; 26:446-51|

-It should be noted the maggots used in these studies were the same species and strain, from the same culture line, as the breeding stock used now for Medical Maggots™ by Monarch Labs.
+It should be noted the maggots used in these studies were the same species, strain, and same culture line, as the breeding stock used now for Medical Maggots™ by Monarch Labs.

 Today, any licensed physician in the U.S. can prescribe maggot therapy.
 World-wide, approximately 50,000 treatments were applied to wounds in 2011.